Cultural District Designation

 - Leisure industry, including hotels and similar businesses

 - Education institutions

-Third Party Arrangement
+Third Party Management Agreement

 A written agreement is necessary if the day-to-day management is given to a third party.
-The agreement between the city or town and the third partner outlines the tasks.
-The agreement must include an exit plan for either party.
+The agreement between the city or town and the third partner outlines the tasks and must include an exit plan for either party.
 Fiscal arrangements, reporting, and so on, must be included.
-The agreement should be in line with local municipal regulations.
-The agreement should be reviewed by the city or town’s legal counsel before submitting an application.
+The agreement should be in line with local municipal regulations and should be reviewed by the city or town’s legal counsel before submitting an application.